Maya Lasker-Wallfisch: Author

 Lasker-Wallfisch lives and works in London and Berlin.
 In 2020 she received German citizenship.

-The German translation of her second book "Ich schreib euch aus Berlin" (I write to you from Berlin) was published by Suhrkamp/Insel in october 2022.
+The German translation of her second book, Ich schreib euch aus Berlin (I write to you from Berlin), was published by Suhrkamp/Insel in October 2022.

+Together with the director Daniela Völker, Lasker-Wallfisch created the documentary "The Commandant's Shadow" which premiered in May / June 2024.
+Also, she has completed her first stage play, for which she received international interest.
+It is scheduled to premiere in London and Vienna in 2025.

+She is currently working on her second play and third book, the final volume of her trilogy, with the working title life After, slated for publication in 2026.

+In 2025 she was a recipient of the Mench Award for her contributions to Holocaust education.